-The previous WSDP was completed in 2011/2012 for HGDM by Bhungane Consultants.
+The previous WSDP was completed in 2017/2018 for HGDM by GLS Consulting.
 No update of the WSDP was completed since then.
-The WSDP has also not been updated to the new DWS standardised web platform.

 It should also be noted that there are several water and sanitation projects currently in place or planned/in the pipeline in the WSA to improve service levels, but the major issue is getting funding for the projects.